Caring for your Lily Blanche jewellery

-Sterling silver jewellery can be carefully cleaned with the sterling silver polish cloth provided.
-Please do not use other silver polish liquids or treated cloths as they may damage surface of the silver.
+Please do not use other polish, liquids or treated cloths on Lily Blanche jewellery as they may damage the surface of the jewellery.

 Freshwater pearls are porous and must be cleaned using a dry soft cloth.
 Do not immerse pearls in water.
 They are very susceptible to damage by make-up or sprays and should be stored separately from metal jewellery which can scratch them.